 Their work includes:

-- A virtual support service through our website’s Blog and Forum which offer a chance to see how others are dealing with situations arising from life with MSA.
-This service can help reduce the isolation people may sometimes feel as a result of having a rare disease where there may not be another similarly affected person living nearby with whom to share ideas and feelings
+- A virtual support service through our website’s Forum which offers a chance to see how others are dealing with situations arising from life with MSA.
+This service can help reduce the isolation people may sometimes feel as a result of having a rare disease where there may not be another similarly affected person living nearby with whom to share ideas and feelings.

 - Liaising with your healthcare professionals to help them have a better understanding of your needs.
 Both nurses are happy for you to pass on their contact details to the professionals involved in your care.